nelsonjchen/gtr-2-dev-server/README.md

   - Also supports Range requests for partial content downloads.

-Those two endpoints will log a lot of information to the console to help with debugging and testing.
+Those three endpoints will log a lot of information to the console to help with debugging and testing.

 ### Deployment